Serkan-devel/Illuminaten-schnittstelle/timeline.md

 | `pinned` | list | The [activity](#activity) of all pinned posts |
 | `activity` | list | The [activity](#activity) of the timeline |
 | `load-next` | string | The guid, leading to later posts|

+### Activity

+Activity is simply just an array of posts